Padre101/cs1c-prep/notes/Review.md

 With these two scenarios, you can see the distinction between implementing a constructor and a method using the scope resolution operator.

-# Base Class specifier
+# Base Class specifier and Inheritance

-## This is used to create a derived class from a base class.
+## This is used to create a derived class from a base class through inheritance.
+Inheritance is achieved using base class specifier

 This means it indicates that one class (the derived class) is inheriting attributes and behaviors(methods) from another class (the base class).